shidel/fd-nls/danger/readme.md

+The Danger Engine was previously called the Inferno Game Engine.
+But, I recently found an existing project called Inferno.
+So, to avoid confusion and any conflicts, my game engine was renamed.
+The new name is mostly just a "working title" and I'm not sure if I'll stick with it.

 This directory does not require actual translations.
-It contains a pool of all fonts used by programs that run on top of the Inferno Game Engine.
+It contains a pool of all fonts used by programs that run on top of the Danger Engine.

-Inferno based programs select a _best fitting_ font based on language, requested size and type.
+Danger based programs select a _best fitting_ font based on language, requested size and type.
 Finally, falling back on English versions when no suitable font is found.